About Roger the Runner

 Vancouver, Japan, Fiji, Canberra & New York: 1981-84

 Aged 41-45, I kept racing the full New Zealand inter-club programme, getting pushed back only a place or two by the rising generation in open competition, and remaining unbeaten against all comers in the over-40 for five years - track, road and country.
-And this was a vintage era in New Zealand masters running, with ten running marathons under 2:30.
+And this was a vintage era in New Zealand masters running, with ten of us running marathons under 2:30.
 Two wins in the national masters cross-country, in 1981 and '82, were among my best races ever.
 And the 1983 road champs (12K) must have been one of the best masters fields ever assembled.
 I called it the Gunfight at OK Corral.
 On a course with a tough hill, sixth home broke 40mins.
 I won, in 37:46, from Ron Robertson, Gerald Dravitski and Dave Sirl, a race as hard and competitive as my Glasgow world champs win.

 Other highlights of these years: